-Start the new academic year off right with your students by planning ahead with this month's edition of the CollegeXpress College Planning Calendar.
-This calendar walks you through important holidays, standardized test dates, and more coming up in the month of September.
+We know back-to-school season can be hectic.
+That’s why we want to keep you on track with the best resources and information.
+Help your students start the new academic year off right by planning ahead with this month's edition of the CollegeXpress College Planning Calendar.
+We’ll walk you through important holidays, standardized test dates, free webinars, and more coming up in the month of September.
+Welcome back!

-- High school freshmen: Starting high school is a major change for students!
+- 9th grade: Starting high school is a major change for students!
 Make sure they’re not getting blindsided with silly advice that won’t help them in the long run.

-- High school sophomores: Students should keep up their focus and momentum from freshman year and avoid the sophomore slump as the semester begins.
+- 10th grade: Students should keep up their focus and momentum from freshman year and avoid the sophomore slump as the semester begins.

-- High school juniors: Junior year is a big deal!
-It’s when the college search starts ramping up in earnest—and that means life’s going to get stressful.
-Help your students with stress reduction advice that can also be applied to senior year.
+- 11th grade: Junior year is when the college search starts ramping up in earnest—and that means life’s going to get stressful.
+Help your students with this stress reduction advice.

-- High school seniors: There’s not much time before seniors need to dive into college admission responsibilities.
-Prep them by sharing four important things they should do as they start the school year.
+- 12th grade: There’s not much time before seniors need to dive into college admission responsibilities.
+Prep them by sharing important things they should do as they start the school year.

-- College freshmen: New college students are in for an adjustment period as their first semester begins.
+- First-year college students: New undergrads are in for an adjustment period as their first semester begins.
 If you’re in touch with any of your former students, help them prepare with Our Best Advice for Freshman Year of College.

-- Self-Improvement Month: Encourage students to work on themselves with these 7 Easy Ways to Make Your Semester More Mindful.
+- Self-Improvement Month: Encourage students to work on themselves with The Best Back–to–School Advice From Real Students Like You.

 - Classical Music Month: Classical music has evolved a lot over time, and many students still learn classical instruments when they’re young.
 Celebrate their musical accomplishments this month!